(1 poor, 2 so-so, 3 good, 4 great)

 LAB: However, hero Ivanović - or Viktor, as he prefers to be called - is a simple man.
 He has given almost no interviews since he was awarded, preferring to live far away from the public gaze with his wife Marta.

 VIKTOR: Ah Marta.
 My Marta.
 I remember our last anniversary.
 We lit the candles in the room just like we did every other year.
-It was sort of our little ritual - you know, to set the mood.
-And I’m sure you understand, I don’t need to explain. [laughter] But I guess that year the number of candles triggered the fire alarm, so the fire alarm went off, alerting the whole neighbourhood two 75-year olds are having sex. (laughs) Even the alarm was trying to tell us it’s time to call it quits.
+It was sort of a ritual - you know, to set the mood.
+And I’m sure you understand, I don’t need to explain. [laughter] But I guess that year the number of candles triggered the fire alarm, so the fire alarm went off, alerting the whole neighbourhood two 75-year olds were having sex. [laughter] Even the alarm was trying to tell us it’s time to call it quits.

 JM: That’s hilarious.